 AIA Florida Bronze Medal

 The Bronze Medal is one of the profession's most prestigious awards given to students.
-Each school year, a Bronze Medal is bestowed upon one student from each of the six universities with an architecture program.
+Each semester of the school year, a Bronze Medal is bestowed upon one student from each of the six universities with an architecture program.
 See below for the criteria.

 AIA Florida’s Bronze Medal recognizes a student who has achieved outstanding academic distinction in the study of architecture.

 Candidates are required to be graduating during the current year with a professional degree or graduate degree in architecture and must be a member of the school’s chapter of the American Institute of Architecture Students (AIAS).
 Schools may have one recipient each per professional and graduate degree for each graduating class.